r-hub/proposal/proposal.md

 Make the build server work as a continuous integration service, free to use for all R community members, integrated into GitHub and other popular source code repositories.
-It will work exactly the same way as Travis or other GitHub integrated CI services, but specialized for R packages: better startup time with using caching and binary builds of popular or all packages, no or minimal configuration for the users.
+It will work exactly the same way as Travis or other GitHub integrated CI services, but will specialize for R packages: better startup time using caching and binary builds of popular or all packages, no or minimal configuration requirements for the users.

 ### Distribution of R package sources and binaries